-(d) Application of SSALS

-- (i) The employer, after considering the operational requirements of the Agency, determines whether any Plan or Plans are to be available to employees in the Agency. - (ii) The employer may make any Plan or Plans available to employees in an Agency or an employee or employees can request the employer that a Plan be made available to them. - (iii) A Plan may be made available to any permanent employee (full or part-time).
-A Plan may be made available to any fixed-term employee the term of whose contract of employment is sufficient to cover the period of the Plan. - (iv) The Chief Executive Officer determines: - whether one or more Plans will be made available to all or only some of the employees; - (2) whether particular Plans will be made available to particular categories of employees;
+- (d) Application of SSALS - (i) The employer, after considering the operational requirements of the Agency, determines whether any Plan or Plans are to be available to employees in the Agency. - (ii) The employer may make any Plan or Plans available to employees in an Agency or an employee or employees can request the employer that a Plan be made available to them. - (iv) A Plan may be made available to any permanent employee (full or part-time).
+A Plan may be made available to any fixed-term employee the term of whose contract of employment is sufficient to cover the period of the Plan. - (iv) The Employer determines: - (1) whether one or more Plans will be made available to all or only some of the employees;

-- (3) whether quotas will apply to the number of employees who may participate in a Plan, and whether quotas will apply to any category of employees; - (4) the selection arrangements where quotas are imposed; and - (5) the commencement date of any Plan. - (v) Where an employee participating in a Plan is promoted, transferred, seconded or otherwise moved either into another Agency or within PAHSMA the Head of the Agency in which the employee is thereafter employed will, after consultation with the employee and taking into account the operational requirements of the Agency, determine whether or not the employee is able to continue on their Plan. - (vi) If the Head of Agency determines under subclause (d)(v) that the employee is not able to continue on their Plan, the Head of Agency may forthwith terminate the employee's Plan whereupon the employee becomes entitled to a period of accumulated leave which bears the same proportion to the total leave period of the Plan as the period worked under the Plan bears to the total work period, to be remunerated at the percentage of normal salary payable during the period of the Plan.
-The employee may apply to the Head of Agency at any time to take that leave, and it is to be granted as soon as can be, consistent with the operational requirements of the Agency. - (e) How to Participate in SSALS - (i) Where the Chief Executive Officer offers a Plan to an employee the employee may elect to participate in the Plan by lodging an election in writing with the Chief Executive Officer in any form which the Chief Executive Officer may approve. - (ii) The Chief Executive Officer may accept or reject an election to participate made in accordance with subclause (e)(i). - (iii) The Chief Executive Officer will notify the employee in writing if the employee's election has been disapproved. - (iv) Where the employee's election is approved, the Chief Executive Officer will endorse approval on the form of election which was lodged by the employee, and will provide the employee with a copy of that endorsed form. - (v) An employee's election under subclause (e)(i) does not entitle the employee to participate in a Plan until it is approved by the Chief Executive Officer in accordance with subclause (e)(iv).
+- (2) whether particular Plans will be made available to particular categories of employees; - (3) whether quotas will apply to the number of employees who may participate in a Plan, and whether quotas will apply to any category of employees; - (4) the selection arrangements where quotas are imposed; and - (5) the commencement date of any Plan. - (v) Where an employee participating in a Plan is promoted, transferred, seconded or otherwise moved either into another Agency or within PAHSMA the Employer in which the employee is thereafter employed will, after consultation with the employee and taking into account the operational requirements of the Agency, determine whether or not the employee is able to continue on their Plan. - (vi) If the Employer determines under sub-clause (d)(v) that the employee is not able to continue on their Plan, the Employer may forthwith terminate the employee's Plan whereupon the employee becomes entitled to a period of accumulated leave which bears the same proportion to the total leave period of the Plan as the period worked under the Plan bears to the total work period, to be remunerated at the percentage of normal salary payable during the period of the Plan.
+The employee may apply to the Employer at any time to take that leave, and it is to be granted as soon as can be, consistent with the operational requirements of the Agency. - (e) How to Participate in SSALS - (i) Where the Employer offers a Plan to an employee the employee may elect to participate in the Plan by lodging an election in writing with the Employer in any form which the Employer may approve. - (ii) The Employer may accept or reject an election to participate made in accordance with sub-clause (e)(i). - (iii) The Employer will notify the employee in writing if the employee's election has been disapproved. - (iv) Where the employee's election is approved, the Employer will endorse approval on the form of election which was lodged by the employee, and will provide the employee with a copy of that endorsed form. - (v) An employee's election under sub-clause (e)(i) does not entitle the employee to participate in a Plan until it is approved by the Employer in accordance with sub-clause (e)(iv).

-- (vi) A participating employee wishing to withdraw from a Plan must apply in writing to their Chief Executive Officer who may refuse the application if he or she considers such refusal to be reasonably required to meet the operational requirements of the Agency. - (f) Conditions and Administrative Arrangements - (i) Work Period to be completed prior to Period of Leave
+- (vi) A participating employee wishing to withdraw from a Plan must apply in writing to their Employer who may refuse the application if he or she considers such refusal to be reasonably required to meet the operational requirements of the Agency. - (f) Conditions and Administrative Arrangements - (i) Work Period to be completed prior to Period of Leave